Fact: In my entire life, I’ve only cried once at a tourist attraction.

 Like most children born in the 90s, much of my youth was spent daydreaming about the arrival of my Hogwart’s acceptance letter.
 As this dream dwindled with the hardships of adulting, I instead took comfort in carbs and magical movie marathons.

 But, it didn’t take much for these childhood dreams to resurface.
 A trip to London was all it took to re-open the floodgates (literally).
-Let me tell you: for a Harry Potter fan, there is no attraction on this Earth more overwhelming and amazing than the Warner Bros Studio Tour London, which brings you through the filming site for all 8 movies in the Harry Potter franchise.
+Let me tell you: for a Harry Potter fan, there is no attraction on this Earth more overwhelming and amazing than the Warner Bros Studio Tour London, (AKA London’s Harry Potter set tour), which brings you through the filming site for all 8 movies in the Harry Potter franchise.

 In addition to sets, you’re also shown countless props, the best gift shop in the world, and even a chance to taste butter beer for yourself.
 Come on now, is it at all a surprise that I bawled when I got to the end?
 Read onwards for important info to know about the tour, some tips to keep in mind and of course, a recap of the experience (with plenty of photos!)
 Be careful for this section, as spoilers are abound!

-Basic information to know about the Warner Bros Studio Tour
+Basic information to know about the Harry Potter Set Tour

-Where to buy tickets: You should purchase your tickets in advance.
+Harry Potter Studio Tour tickets info: You should definitely purchase your Harry Potter Studio Tour tickets in advance.
 Be sure to check Viator first because sometimes they have deals (including transport) that work out to be cheaper than buying direct from the website.
 Here’s a list of tours you can book from London.
 Tickets can also be purchased online from the studio itself here.

 How to get there: The studio is located northwest of London and is quite easy to reach via public transit, as a shuttle bus runs from Watford Junction railway station.
 This station is easily accessible by London’s overground system.
 Not sure about the best route to get there?
 Check out this handy trip planner.
 The tour’s website recommends that you arrive at Watford Junction 45 minutes prior to your tour time.
 Remember to bring change, as the cost for the shuttle bus is 2 pounds each way.